Fairchild Channel F Videocarts: Videocart-19: Checkers

-Videocart-20
+Videocart-20: Video Whizball

-Videocart-20: Video Whizball is a video game released in 1981 by Fairchild.
+Videocart-20: Video Whizball is a video game released in November 1978 by Fairchild.
 The goal of the game is to score points against the opponent (either the computer or another player) by sending a large floater across the opponent's goal line.
 As many as four floaters can be pushed across the playing field by shooting whizballs at them from the players' paddles.
 Players may also strategically shoot whizballs at the opponent's paddle to cause a penalty freeze.
-The game was given an Honorable Mention for "Best Pong Variant" in 1982 at the Third Annual Arcade Awards ("Arkies"), and it was reviewed in Video magazine's "Arcade Alley" column a month later where it was praised as "a real one-of-a-kind cartridge".
-The game contains an Easter Egg displaying the programmer's name as an object in the middle of the screen (Reid-Selth).
+The game contains an Easter egg displaying the programmer Bradley Reid-Selth's name as an object in the middle of the screen.
+It was given an Honorable Mention for "Best Pong Variant" in 1982 at the Third Annual Arcade Awards ("Arkies"), and it was reviewed in Video magazine's "Arcade Alley" column a month later where it was praised as "a real one-of-a-kind cartridge".
+The editors of "Arcade Alley" gave the game a full review in the first issue of Electronic Games, where they called it "astonishingly unique".
+George Sullivan considered it to be "loads of fun".

-Videocart-21
+Videocart-21: Bowling

-Videocart-21: Bowling is a video game released in 1978 by Fairchild.
+Videocart-21: Bowling is a bowling video game released in November 1978 by Fairchild.
+It is a top-down simulation of the sport, where players throw a bowling ball attempting to knock down ten pins.
+Players can throw the ball straight or curve the ball mid-roll.
+There is a mode where the computer sets up challenge shots for the player.
+Brett Weiss in 2007 called the graphics "very simplistic" but that the "vague impression" of bowling was there.

-Videocart-22
+Videocart-22: Slot Machine

-Videocart-22: Slot Machine is a video game released in 1980 by Zircon.
+Videocart-22: Slot Machine is a slot machine video game released in August 1980 by Zircon.
 It features a slot machine that may be stopped in one of two ways.
 After setting the initial bet, the player may choose to either wait for a fixed period of time after which the reels come to a halt or to exert direct control by stopping each reel independently.
 The game was reviewed in Video magazine's "Arcade Alley" column in 1982 where its graphics were favorably described as "almost on par with [those of the] Intellivision".
+Brett Weiss in 2007 called it "one of the better looking Channel F titles."